 - Preheat oven to 350F (180C) and toast the peanuts for about 8-10 minutes, or until fragrant and golden.
 Set aside to cool.

-- To a large 4 Qt. stock-pot or Dutch oven add the coconut oil on medium heat until shimmering.
+- To a large 4 Qt. stock-pot or Dutch oven add the coconut or olive oil on medium heat until shimmering.
 Add the onion and salt, saute for about 8 minutes or until soft and transparent.
 Some browning is okay.

-- Add ginger, garlic and coriander, stirring for no more than 1 minute to toast.
+- Add ginger, garlic and coriander (or cumin), stirring for no more than 1 minute, or until fragrant.
 The garlic and ginger will stick a bit.
-Add the potato and stock and bring to a boil.
-Reduce to low, set a timer for 10 minutes and simmer until the potatoes are just fork tender.
+Add the sweet potato and stock and bring to a boil.
+Reduce to low, and simmer until the potatoes are just fork tender, about 8-10 minutes.

-Scoop two cups of the potato/broth mixture out and pour it into a blender.
-Add the chipotle pepper.
+- Scoop 2 1/2 cups (583g) of the potato/broth mixture out and pour it into a blender.
+Add the chipotle pepper and peanut butter.
 Blend the mixture into a smooth puree.
-Pour the puree back into the stock-pot.
-Stir in the peanut butter and diced tomatoes.
-Bring to a boil, stirring and mashing the peanut butter so that it incorporates into the soup.
-Reduce heat to low to simmer.
+Pour the puree back into the stock-pot (it will be thick).
+Stir in the diced tomatoes.
+Bring to a simmer, reduce heat to low.
 Add the collard greens if using and chickpeas (or cooked black eyed peas).
 Simmer for 5 minutes to warm through and wilt the collards.
 If using spinach or kale, toss in and stir just before serving.
 If a thinner stew is desired, add 1/2 C water or broth, stir to warm through.
 Squeeze 1/2 lime over stew and stir.
 Taste for salt adjustment.

-Serve right away, with grain of choice (I prefer Brown Basmati Rice, but it's also quite tasty with Quinoa), toasted peanuts, cilantro, and a sprinkle of fresh reserved greens.
+- Serve with grain of choice.
+I like Brown Basmati Rice, but it's also quite tasty with Quinoa, toasted peanuts, cilantro, and a sprinkle of fresh reserved greens.
 Refrigerate for three days or freeze for up to two weeks in a lidded container.